AlexsLemonade/scpca-docs/docs/processing_information.md

 3. If the LCA has fewer than 170 descendants and is one of the following non-specific LCA terms, no consensus cell type is assigned: `bone cell`, `lining cell`, `blood cell`, `progenitor cell`, `supporting cell`, `biogenic amine secreting cell`, `protein secreting cell`, `extracellular matrix secreting cell`, `serotonin secreting cell`, `peptide hormone secreting cell`, `exocrine cell`, `sensory receptor cell`, or `interstitial cell`.

-If more than one LCA is identified as a possible consensus cell type, meaning there is agreement between all 3 methods, the LCA with the fewest descendants is used as the consensus cell type.
+If more than one LCA is identified as a possible consensus cell type, meaning there is agreement among all three methods, the LCA with the fewest descendants is used as the consensus cell type.

 Cell type annotation is not performed for cell line samples.
 For information on how to determine if a given sample was derived from a cell line, refer to section(s) describing {ref}`SingleCellExperiment file contents <sce_file_contents:singlecellexperiment sample metadata>` and/or {ref}`AnnData file contents <sce_file_contents:anndata cell metrics>`.